Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Acknowledgments

 \section{Acknowledgments}

 We would like to thank G. Roose, I. Gomelski, and J. Elyovich for fruitful discussions.

 P.E. acknowledges the support received by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL program.
-P.E. acknowledges the support received through the NWO-Quantum Technology program (Grant No.~NGF.1623.23.006).
+P.E. acknowledges further the support received through the NWO-Quantum Technology program (Grant No.~NGF.1623.23.006) and funding by the Carl-Zeiss-Stiftung (CZS Center QPhoton).
 U.B. acknowledges support from the Israel Academy of Sciences and Humanities through the Excellence Fellowship for International Postdoctoral Researchers.
+U.B. acknowledges funding by the Max Planck Society, the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC-2111 – 390814868, and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No.~101165667)—ERC Starting Grant QuSiGauge.

 E.Z. acknowledges the funding by the European Union (ERC, OverSign, 101122583).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.